arges/minecraft-mod-server/README.md

 docker-compose up backup
 ```

-The backup file should be in backups.
+The backup file should be in backups with a timestamp.